g - g

 Cupro is an artificial fiber used to create circular knitted fabrics.
-It is produced from unprocessed and otherwise normally wasted cotton threads.
+It is produced from unprocessed and otherwise normally wasted cotton.

 Sometimes it can even be considered a recycled cotton fiber.
 However, given the chemical process it goes through, it should not be considered a natural fiber.